How to get your company cited in ChatGPT, Claude, and Perplexity

 What you own at the end

 All the schema markup, written directly into your codebase.
 Every pillar page we ship, with the source files in your repo.
 The monitoring dashboard and the audit spreadsheet with the baseline, the monthly scores, and the questions.
 The playbook document so your team can keep publishing in the same format after the engagement ends.
 No lock-in, no proprietary tooling you have to keep renting, no hostage deliverables.
 If you want to take it all in-house after six months, you can.
 See how this fits with the rest of the services, or read about how I work.
-The wealth advisory case study covers a parallel engagement, and the Voice DNA service is the companion layer for companies that need their content to sound the same across every page the retrievers lift from.
-For vertical context, see the legal and financial services industry pages, and if you want the diagnostic first the free assessment covers AI visibility as part of the full operating system.
+The wealth advisory case study covers a parallel engagement.
+Grupo Lyown's WhatsApp agent Victoria was built on the same structured data foundation that drives AI visibility.
+The Voice DNA service is the companion layer for companies that need their content to sound the same across every page the retrievers lift from.
+For vertical context, see the legal and financial services industry pages.
+For the methodology behind this engagement, read the AI Visibility Guide (the 7-step playbook, answer capsule structure, and schema checklist).
+If you want the diagnostic first the free assessment covers AI visibility as part of the full operating system.

 Frequently Asked Questions